Skip to main content

 Burkina Faso Gold

-The Perkoa zinc mine will be the largest zinc mine development undertaken in the country to date and there is a growing level of excitement over its progression.
+The Perkoa Zinc Mine is the largest zinc mine development undertaken in the country to date and there is a growing level of excitement over its progression.
 A Mining Code drafted in 2003, which adopted the principals of worlds’ best practice, sets the terms and conditions for the development of mining projects.
 The Government has constructed the Seboun Dam that is proposed to supplement water supply for the project.
 In addition, a rail line, built eight years ago, passes through Koudougou, within 30km from the mine site.

 The Perkoa deposit is a classic VMS deposit hosted by the Lower Proterozoic Birimian Belt.
 The deposit is unusual for its high concentrations of zinc and barium mineralisation, and relatively low levels of lead and copper.
 The prospective Birimian rocks in Burkina Faso are the same sequences which host major gold deposits in neighbouring Ghana and Mali.